 A great business example would be Red Bull.
 They understand their market and therefore specialize in extreme sports.
 They sponsor events, athletes, they share footage of extreme sports highlights and even create stunts like their epic space diving project with Felix Baumgartner.
 Also, the motorbike rider, Robbie Maddison, that jumped off the building on NYE in Vegas for 1 million dollars (if you haven’t seen this its crazy!).
 The videos subsequently go viral.

 You don’t need to look to space or jump off a building to specialize.
-If you’re a mortgage broker you can specialize in a specific location.
+If you’re a mortgage broker you can get a good mortgage fraud detection system in place and just specialize in a specific location.
 A realtor can become “The Water Front Guy” and predominantly sell houses on the water.
 An Italian owner of a restaurant becomes a Pastaria instead of a family restaurant.
 Once you’ve specialized and are working to your strengths then this should be the basis of your content.

 Lesson: You and your clients need to specialize.
 As a business coach, you should be creating products, programs, and events and promoting them.
 Not promoting the name of your company.
 Create a goal-setting workshop and promote it (rather than promoting your company name that no one cares about).
 A social media workshop.
 A networking and referral workshop.
 Create a cheat sheet for marketing your real estate company in Vancouver and promote the heck out of it.

 Well, there you have it… five coaching lessons from Gary Vee.
 His best advice can be summed up in taking action.